samlawski/codecookies/flask-tutorial/v1/14-server-and-deployment.md

 Flask is a Python framework.
 So when you think about where to host your application, you should make sure that platform lets you run Python 3 applications.
 This means shared hosting providers that only let you run PHP on the server are unsuitable.
 Also, static hosts and object storage (like Netlify or AWS S3) cannot run your application.

-Providers like Google App Engine or Digital ocean require a little more setup.
+Providers like Google App Engine or Digital Ocean require a little more setup.
 By all means, try it out, and there are lots of great tutorials out there to help you deploy your Flask application to almost any of those providers.

 In this tutorial, my focus is to help you learn Flask and not server administration.
-So I chose to go with [heroku.com](https://heroku.com) as it offers a free tier and is one of the easiest **PaaS** (platform-as-a-service) providers out there.
+So I chose to go with [render.com](https://render.com) as it offers a free tier and is one of the easiest **PaaS** (platform-as-a-service) providers out there.
 This may change in the future, though.
 Especially when it comes to free products, make sure not to build your business on one specific provider.
 They could always change their business model, and you should be prepared for that.

+>💡 A prominent example of a a company changing their business model is Heroku.
+A previous version of this tutorial (and many other tutorials) used to use Heroku.com for free hosting.
+They used to offer a free plan and a very simple deployment process.
+That's how they became very popular and eventually got bought.
+So in 2022, they [announced](https://blog.heroku.com/next-chapter) to stop their free plan.
+>This is just one example and a good lesson on being aware of whom your application (and maybe business) is dependent on.

 ## The Web Server